Dispute resolution with First Nations

 • Create clarity, consistency, and predictability in the dispute resolution process

-Dispute resolution has been used twice since the Environmental Assessment Act came into force in 2019.
+Prior to the new regulation took effect in 2024 dispute resolution was used twice after the Environmental Assessment Act came into force in 2019.
 In absence of a dispute resolution regulation, the EAO used an interim approach to dispute resolution, to guide the dispute resolution processes initiated while the regulation is under development.

 Find additional dispute resolution documents on the EAO's Project Information Centre here.